Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 In 1850, the English optician G. Sorby created the first microscope for observing objects in polarized light.
 Such devices are used to study crystals, metal samples, animal and plant tissues.

 Ultraviolet and infrared microscopes are used to study areas of the spectrum that are inaccessible to the human eye.
-The optical schemes are similar to those of conventional microscopes.
+The optical circuits are similar to those of conventional microscopes.
 The lenses of these microscopes are made of materials that are transparent to ultraviolet (quartz, fluorite) and infrared (silicon, germanium) rays.
-They are equipped with cameras that capture visible image and electron-optical converters that turn an invisible image into a visible one.
+They are equipped with cameras that record visible image and electron-optical converters that turn an invisible image into a visible one.

 A stereo microscope provides a three-dimensional image of an object.
 These are actually two microscopes, made in a single design in such a way that the right and left eyes observe the object from different angles.
-They have found applications in microsurgery and the assembly of miniature devices.
+They have found application in microsurgery and the assembly of miniature devices.

-In 1928, M. Knoll and M. Ruska set about creating the first magnetic transmission microscope.
-Three years later, they captured an image of an object shaped by electron beams.
-In 1938 M. von Ardenne in Germany and in 1942 V.K.
-Zworykin in the USA built the first scanning electron microscopes operating on the principle of scanning.
-In them, a thin electron beam (probe) sequentially moved over the object from point to point.
+In 1928, M. Knoll and M. Ruska began creating the first magnetic transmission microscope.
+Three years later, they obtained an image of an object formed using beams of electrons.
+In 1938, M. von Ardenne in Germany and in 1942, V. K. Zworykin in the USA built the first scanning electron microscopes operating on the scanning principle.
+In them, a thin electron beam (probe) sequentially moved across the object from point to point.

 Incomplete definition ↓